anokhver/ship_anomaly_detection/data_preparation/ideas.md

 **Robust Scaling**: Use median and IQR instead of mean and standard deviation for scaling, as these are less sensitive to the extreme variations near ports.

-## Sampling Strategy

-**Stratified Sampling**: Ensure your training data has balanced representation from different trajectory phases, not just raw temporal sampling.

-**Synthetic Minority Oversampling**: If true anomalies are rare, use techniques like SMOTE but applied spatially - generate synthetic anomalies in open water areas where they're more clearly detectable.

 ## Alternative Approach

 Consider using **isolation forests** or **one-class SVM** instead of logistic regression for this type of problem, as they're specifically designed for anomaly detection and handle varying normal behavior better.

-Would you like me to elaborate on any of these approaches or help you implement a specific preprocessing pipeline?